 The Philosophy pathway is part of our MA Art and Design programme.
 It is intended for graduates who want to explore the relationship between philosophy and art and design practice, and to pursue the demands that creating and thinking make upon one other.
 It will suit art and design graduates who want to address philosophical themes in their practice, as well as graduates from humanities and science backgrounds who want to study philosophy through questions raised by art, design, and interdisciplinarity.
 The pathway also considers how art and design inform philosophy as a practice.
 It is a research-preparation programme that can be completed either through written, theoretical coursework or through a 50:50 combination of theory and practice.
 Some familiarity with philosophy is desirable but not essential.

 Art and design are fundamentally philosophical.
 In different but related ways, art and design challenge the meanings and values we attach to objects and situations, and have the potential to transform human being and action.
 These challenges and transformations invite philosophical appraisal, but not just in order to preserve truth or to keep things in check.
 Philosophy offers some of the most stimulating and influential ideas about art, the senses, technology and culture in modern thought.
 Putting philosophy and art and design together will generate proposals, challenges, artefacts and situations which will alter and expand what it means to think, make and experience.
-The kind of topics we cover include:
+The content covered on the pathway typically includes:

 The programme provides thorough engagement with key concepts and questions in the philosophy of art and design, and demonstrates with reference to contemporary examples how philosophical thinking and visual practice can address one another.
 The cultivation of a philosophical practice through art or design is encouraged.
-Training in a series of cross-disciplinary research methods is given.
+Training in a series of cross-disciplinary research methods is given, and from February, in the second semester, readings, seminars and workshops are tailored increasingly to the philosophical interests of the group.

 As a Philosophy MA (Art & Design) student, you will develop your own creative, theoretical and practical abilities, as well as a critical insight into your chosen area of philosophical enquiry.
 You will work towards a certificate in academic research skills, and attend a series of research seminars.
 Your period of study will culminate in the presentation of new, practice-based or theoretical work, and the writing of a dissertation.
 Furthermore, the programme will help you to develop your practical and theoretical interests in ways which allow the wider social and cultural relevance of your work to become apparent.
 To achieve this, you will: